 ***ONLINE DATING: Latin American Cupid allows you to talk with girls and set up dates before you arrive in the country.
 For this reason, I recommend it.

 Many of the hot girls from Panama look like rich Mexican girls from D.F or Guadalajara.
 There are some hot black girls here as well (I was here during Carnival, and boy did they ever show up!) but you generally won't find too many of them partying around Calle Argentina or Uruguay.
 I'd say Panama City has the best girls that Central America has to offer: A lot of immigration and mixing has created quite a cool-looking bunch of women.
 Nothing as nice as Brazil or Cuba, but still worth looking at.

 If you want to meet women in Panama, you will need to speak some Spanish.
-The Pickup Spanish Program is the only course of its kind, designed specifically to teach you Spanish for meeting Latinas in Latin America.
+PickUp Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.

 GROCERIES: Milk (1L)= $1.30 Loaf of Bread= $1.50 Eggs= $2.25 Water (1.5L)= $1.50 Cigarettes= $4.50

 JOB OPPORTUNITIES: Banking.
 I'm sure many major America banks are up to no good here in Panama City, so if you work for one, you could aim for a transfer.
 I knew a guy who worked as a private English teacher here, and there is a market considering the business environment and amount of tourism, but you'd have to work for yourself.
 Panamanians look after their own first when it comes to work, so getting a work visa will be tough.